GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/Before the HOL.md

 2. Once logged in, launch the Server Manager.
 This should start automatically, but you can access it via the Start menu if it does not start.

 3. Select Local Server, the select On next to IE Enhanced Security Configuration.

     ![Local Server is selected and highlighted on the left side of Server Manager, and at right, IE Enhanced Security Configuration On is highlighted under Properties For LabVM.](images/Setup/image14.png "Select IE Enhanced Security Configuration")

-1. In the Internet Explorer Enhanced Security Configuration dialog, select Off under Administrators, then select OK.
+1. In the Internet Explorer Enhanced Security Configuration dialog, select Off under Administrators, then select OK

     ![Off is selected under Administrators in the Internet Explorer Enhanced Security Configuration dialog box.](images/Setup/image15.png "Disable Administrators")